ignAtom/MNIST/README.md

 Final Accuracy: tensor(92.4600)

-I'm not sure how to show the classification report and confusion matrix from this, but I'll try to figure it out
+I'm not sure how to show the classification report and confusion matrix from this, but I'll try to figure it out Used pytorch for it from a tutorial, will change it to tensorflow.